 We finally pulled into Costco's parking lot to boondock quite late, but we were in Merida!
 Becky was getting better, each day she had more energy and her cough was diminishing.

 Due to the front tire blow out (twice!) we had some damage to the wiring, and we knew we needed repair work done on Gracie for other things (that needed a larger city) so we spent a couple days at the repair shops, tires, brakes and some wiring.
-We found out that the suspension parts we'd need to order from the US and have them shipped down here, so we'll have to see when we're ready for those.
+Thankfully, Ed's Automotive, Inc. does Lynchburg car repair.

 We also had a lot of plans for last minute things we needed to purchase for our Christmas celebration, some of it were gifts but most of it was food (thus Costco!)
 So here are some shots of the funner times in Merida (aka those times we weren't sitting in a repair shop)